nodwengu/shoes_api/readme.md

 For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ## Prerequisites
-Things you need to install the software and how to install them?
+Things you need to install and how to install them?
 - NodeJS
 - PostgreSQL
 - Package.json dependencies
-- Mocha

 ### Node
 - #### Node installation on Windows